Lallapallooza/gpt.rs/docs/frontend.md

 Layers also implement the small `Module` trait (`crates/gpt-rs/src/module.rs`) so parameters can be enumerated/updated by stable name (this is what checkpoint tooling and future training utilities build on).

-Autograd is not implemented yet; some layers expose `*_with_state` helpers that return the minimal forward state that a future backward pass would need.
+Automatic differentiation is not implemented yet; some layers expose `*_with_state` helpers that return the minimal forward state that a future derivative pass would need.

 ## Functionals (portable kernels)